AndreTeixeira1998/overleafwiki/Server-Pro:-Setup.md

 ## Where to go next

-Basic configuration can be found on the [quickstart guide](https://github.com/sharelatex/sharelatex/wiki/Quick-Start-Guide) page, with customizations such as [LDAP](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-LDAP-Config) and [Sandboxed Compiles](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-sandboxed-compiles) available in the Server Pro image.
+The basic configuration can be found on the [quickstart guide](https://github.com/sharelatex/sharelatex/wiki/Quick-Start-Guide) page, with customizations such as [LDAP](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-LDAP-Config) and [Sandboxed Compiles](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-sandboxed-compiles) available in the Server Pro image.